S7 Airlines Flight 778: Accidental thrust

 Based on the recorded parameter of the FDR, it was evident that the thrust lever of the left engine had been accidentally moved by the crew, most likely by Captain Shibanov as the pilot flying.
 The unintentional movement concurrently happened with the decrease of the right engine reverser thrust.

 Captain Shibanov was seated on the left as he was the pilot flying for the flight.
 The throttle lever of the right engine reverse thrust was located at the right.
 To reach said lever, he needed to cross the left engine lever first.
 While moving the right engine reverse thrust lever, it was believed that he had rested the rear part of his palm on the left throttle.
 Due to this, as he decreased the reverse thrust of the right engine by pushing the lever forward, the left engine got caught with his palm and inadvertently moved forward, simultaneously, with the reverse thrust lever of the right engine.

 Normally, a significant amount of force is needed to move the throttle lever.
 In Flight 778, the throttle lever somehow managed to move quite easily even though Captain Shibanov had only applied small force, merely by resting his palm on the lever.
 It was discovered that the coupling that linked the throttle lever with the engine control had weakened.
 The throttle lever of the aircraft was equipped with a coupling.
 This would result in frictions and pilots would need to apply force to move it.
 To adjust the required forces, the tightness of the friction unit must be changed during a certain inspection.
 This inspection was carried out irregularly as it was only carried out whenever the pilots felt uncomfortable with the throttle.
-The logbook of the involved aircraft, F-OGYP, didn't even indicate that any inspection or correction regarding the friction forces had ever been conducted during its entire operational history.
+The logbook of the involved aircraft, F-OGYP, did not even indicate that any inspection or correction regarding the friction forces had ever been conducted during its entire operational history.